Rowles66/brx-platform/CURSOR-AI-DEMO.md

 ## 🔧 **Cursor AI Configuration**

-The `.cursorrules` file tells Cursor AI to:
+The AI configuration tells Cursor AI to:

 1. **Always use 1Password** for any operation requiring secrets
 2. **Never hardcode credentials** in any generated code